Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: NDN's Properties for DDoS Mitigation: A Comprehensive Analysis

 \subsection{Named Data Networking}

-\textbf{Named Data Centric} Named Data Networking (NDN) makes named data the thin waist of the network architecture.
+\para{Named Data Centric} Named Data Networking (NDN) makes named data the thin waist of the network architecture (Figure~\ref{fig:ndn-arch}).
 More specifically, applications name their data at the application layer and NDN directly uses the namespace of applications for network layer data delivery.
 These data names are semantically meaningful and structured, e.g., a video produced by Alice's device may have the name \name{/univ1/cs/alice/video.mp4}.
 In NDN, routing and forwarding the packets are based on \textit{name prefixes}.
-Figure~\ref{fig:prefix-forwarding} shows a simple illustration of how an Interest packet is forwarded to fetch the data.
+Figure~\ref{fig:prefix-forwarding} shows a simple illustration of NDN Interest-Data exchange.

-\textbf{Stateful Forwarding} NDN utilizes a stateful forwarding plane: forwarders will record each Interest packet toward data sources, and the fetched Data packet will strictly follow, in reverse, the path taken by the corresponding Interest to get back to the requesting entity.
-Since an NDN network concerns about data instead of locations, multiple Interest packets requesting the same Data packet are merged in the network (called Interest Aggregation).

-NDN's forwarding module realizes stateful forwarding by introducing a Pending Interest Table (PIT) into each router.
-The PIT stores currently unsatisfied (pending) Interests together with their incoming/outgoing interfaces.
-When a Data packet arrives, the router sends the Data packet to all incoming interfaces recorded in the corresponding PIT entry and removes this PIT entry; the replied Data can be cached in the router's Content Store (CS) to satisfy future Interests requesting the same piece of data.

-In addition to Interest and Data packets, either NDN routers or data producers may generate NACK packets, which serve as a hop-by-hop feedback mechanism to report a problem in further forwarding of Interests.
-When a router receives such a NACK packet, it takes appropriate action(s) based on reason code carried in the NACK packet.

-\textbf{Built-in Security} NDN builds communication security~\cite{securityTR} into the architecture by requiring data producers to cryptographically sign all data packets at the time of production and, if needed for content confidentiality, encrypt them as well.
-Securing data packets directly enables routers to cache them as they pass along, and enables consumers to validate Data packet regardless of where and how they are fetched.
+\para{Build-in Security Building Blocks} NDN builds communication security~\cite{securityTR} into the architecture by requiring data producers to cryptographically sign all data packets at the time of production and, if needed for content confidentiality, encrypt them as well.
+Securing data packets directly enables routers to cache them as they pass along, and enables consumers to validate Data packets regardless of where and how they are fetched.
+Moreover, NDN's routing system~\cite{hoque2013nlsr}, which is based on NDN's Interest-Data exchange, is also secured such that only an authorized user can register its prefix to a forwarder and the communication between routers is also protected.